Cannonball (TV series): Synopsis

-The series follows the adventures of Mike Malone (Paul Birch), whose nickname is 'Cannonball', and Jerry Austin (William Campbell), two truckers who haul cargo across the US and Canada for the fictitious Toronto-based C&A Transport Company Ltd. The truck depicted is believed a GMC Model 950 COE (cab-over engine) diesel tractor built and sold in the same decade by General Motors.
-The supporting cast includes Beth Lockerbie as Mary Malone, Mike's wife, and Beth Morris as Ginny Malone and Steve Barringer as Butch Malone, the couple's two children.
+The series follows the adventures of Mike Malone (Paul Birch), whose (rarely-used) nickname is 'Cannonball', and his younger co-worker Jerry Austin (William Campbell).
+The two truckers haul cargo across the US and Canada for the fictitious Toronto-based C&A Transport Company Ltd., often encountering danger, people in trouble, and difficult situations along the way.

+When not on the road, Jerry rooms with the Malone family at their home at 40 Stanley Avenue in Toronto.
+The supporting cast includes Beth Lockerbie as Mary Malone, Mike's wife, and Beth Morris as high-school student Ginny Malone and Steve Barringer as grade-school student Butch Malone, the couple's two children.
 Howard Milsom appears as C&A Transport Company Ltd.'s dispatcher Harry Butler.

+The pilot episode has several differences from the series.
+Apart from the two leads, the entire cast is different, although all the supporting roles (Mary, Ginny, Butch and Harry) are the same.
+The Malone house is completely different, both inside and outside, and the trucking firm that Mike, Jerry and Harry (Stafford Repp) work for is called Can-Am Trucking.
+As well, the closing credits feature the Can-Am truck hurtling down U.S. Route 101 in Los Angeles, near the Fallbrook exit, indicating that the pilot was at least partially (if not wholly) shot in LA, although it is explicitly set in Toronto and surrounding area.

+The truck depicted in most episodes is a GMC Model 950 COE (cab-over engine) diesel tractor built and sold in the same decade by General Motors.

 The duo's adventures come to an end in the series's final episode, "Tunnel Eyes".
 Austin, who is Malone's co-driver on the truck, has an opportunity to go back and finish college.
 Malone knows this but realizes Austin will not take the opportunity because it will break up their partnership.
 In his yearly medical check up, Malone pretends to have tunnel vision (lack of peripheral vision) which means he no longer qualifies to drive trucks.
-This frees Austin who is able to finish his college education.
+This frees Austin who is able to finish his college education, while Mike takes a desk job within the C&A organization.